-The law provides all workers the freedom to form and join independent unions without prior authorization, with the exception of the military and police.
+The law provides the freedom to form and join independent unions without prior authorization.
+The law excludes the military and police and does not fully cover all other public-sector officials as well as agricultural workers, dock workers and workers in the informal economy.